sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A third-person over-the-hip POV shot showing a character from waist height
+- A third-person over-the-hip POV shot framing the character from the hip up.

 </details>